IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 To find all artifacts in project/component in a specific module id 3892 modified before a specific date `-q rm:module=~3892 and dcterms:modified<"2020-08-01T21:51:40.979Z"^^xsd:dateTime` - NOTE this is using the enhanced OSLC Query sytnax for finding an artifact by id using ~

+To totalize a column which has multiple results replacing them with a count of the number of results, which might be useful for example to get a count of artifacts in each module, use a query for modules `rdm_types:ArtifactFormat=jazz_rm:Module` and select `oslc_rm:uses` then use the -I option.
+Because this doesn't need name resolution which can slow the query and post-processing down when processing many modules, also use -R and -Q - for results from components across a GC `/gc/configuration/26` in GCM project `gcproj` the query looks like: `-s oslc_rm:uses,dcterms:title -q rdm_types:ArtifactFormat=jazz_rm:Module -G 26 -E gcproj` - the result is a spreadsheet containing the module URI, the module name and identifier and a column with the count of artifacts in the module.

 GCM basic usage
 ===============